microsec/regulations/hrsz--all--ssl--EN.md

 the entire lifetime of each trusted Certification Unit, continuously (without gaps) from cradle to grave.

+The audit covers service provider key pairs generated during the audit period, including keys for which a Certificate has not yet been issued (parking keys).
+The generated keys are identified by the public key "SHA-256" value in the issued audit reports (AAL).

 <a id="8.2"></a>
 ### 8.2 Identity/Qualifications of Assessor